Daniel Hudson: Chicago White Sox

 The White Sox promoted Hudson to the majors for the first time on September 3, 2009, after posting a 14–5 record and a 2.32 ERA, and striking out 166 in 147 1/3 innings at four minor league levels.
 In his Major League debut on September 4, 2009, he pitched two innings of scoreless relief.
-Hudson made three appearances out of the White Sox bullpen before taking over Gavin Floyd's spot in the rotation for the remainder of the 2009 season, after Floyd sustained a hip injury.
+Hudson made three appearances out of the White Sox bullpen before taking over Gavin Floyd's spot in the rotation for the remainder of the 2009 season after Floyd sustained a hip injury.
 He received his first win in his second start on September 27, 2009, allowing two earned runs over six innings at U.S. Cellular Field against the Detroit Tigers.

 After starting the 2010 season in the minors, Hudson was called up on July 11, 2010, to replace Jake Peavy, who was out for the season with a torn right latissimus dorsi muscle.

 Arizona Diamondbacks

 On July 30, 2010, the White Sox traded Hudson and minor league pitcher David Holmberg to the Arizona Diamondbacks for Edwin Jackson.
 He was 7–1 with a 1.69 ERA with the Diamondbacks that season.
 Hudson finished the 2011 season 16–12, with a 3.49 ERA and 169 strikeouts over 222 innings pitched.
 He also hit .277/.309/.369 and led all pitchers with 18 hits and 14 RBIs, winning the 2011 Silver Slugger as the best batter at his position.
-He helped lead the team to an NL West division title, but faltered in the NLDS as he gave up five runs in Game 2 and was credited with the loss.
+He helped lead the team to an NL West division title but faltered in the NLDS as he gave up five runs in Game 2 and was credited with the loss.

 On July 9, 2012, Hudson underwent Tommy John surgery which eliminated him for the remainder of the 2012 season.
 Hudson began the 2013 season on the 60-day disabled list still recovering from the Tommy John surgery he previously had.
 In a rehab start with the Double-A Mobile BayBears on June 4, 2013, Hudson re-tore his ulnar collateral ligament.
-Hudson underwent Tommy John surgery for the second time of his career on June 18, 2013, which shut him down for the entire 2013 season.
+Hudson underwent Tommy John surgery for the second time in his career on June 18, 2013, which shut him down for the entire 2013 season.
 After the season, Hudson was non-tendered by Arizona, becoming a free agent.
 It was rumored that Hudson still wanted to return to the Diamondbacks and on December 13, 2013, Hudson signed a minor league deal with the Diamondbacks.

 Nearly two years after surgery, Hudson returned as a reliever late into the 2014 season.
 He pitched in three games, totaling 2 2/3 innings.
 The following season, Hudson pitched exclusively out of the bullpen, appearing in 64 games.
 In 2016, Hudson pitched in 70 games, collecting 5 saves.